 Symptoms Of Gallbladder Disease

-Pain may be severe and can last up to several hours, and is often followed by soreness of the abdominal area for at least a few days.
-Attacks are usually caused by fatty meals.
-In some cases, patients even have fever and chills.
-In more severe cases gallbladder stone symptoms indicate jaundice.
+Pain may be severe and can last up to several hours, and is often accompanied by soreness of the abdominal area for at least a few days.

 Who Is Most Likely To Develop Gallbladder Stones?

-Some studies also show that gallstones are more common in some countries than others: the western world is more affected (for example, in Sweden 45% of the population is affected), while in Africa and Asia gallbladder stones are rare.
-The fact is that gallbladder stones occur more often in cultures with high fat and low fiber diets, such as the USA or Europe.
+Some studies also show that gallstones are more common in some countries than others: the western world is disproportionately affected.
+For example, in Sweden the overall prevalence of gallbladder disease is 15% , while in Africa and Asia gallbladder stones are rare.
+The fact is that gallbladder stones develop more often in patients who live in cultures with high-fat and low-fiber diets, such as the USA or Europe.

-However, the greatest risk for developing gallbladder disease is obesity.
-Even moderate overweight can raise the risk, while the New England Journal of Medicine warns that very obese individuals face a six-fold higher risk.
+The most significant risk of developing gallbladder disease is obesity.
+Even people who are moderately overweight are at an increased risk, while the New England Journal of Medicine warns that very obese individuals face a six-fold higher risk of developing gallbladder disease.